 Where the design community meets.

-Dublin, Ireland Head of Design Joined almost 7 years ago
+Dublin, Ireland Head of Design Joined over 7 years ago

 Ivan hasn't posted any stories yet.

 Ultimately, we shouldn't fall in love with the tools we use.
 We should fall in love with the openness to change.
 If your team is asking for Figma ditch Sketch and forget it.
 Today I'm using Figma and I really REALLY love it, but if tomorrow comes a new tool and solves a problem Figma isn't, I won't hesitate a heart beat to try it and if this new app is sound, ditch Figma.